 All of Colorado’s children are valued, healthy and thriving.

 ECCLA’s Leadership Role

 Early Childhood Council Leadership Alliance (ECCLA) was initially formed in 1998 as an informal collaborative among Early Childhood Councils to support each other, align efforts, communicate grant management information, share best practices, and provide local input to state policy decisions.
 In 2012, because of changes to the statewide system, Councils identified the need to develop an independent support organization.

 As a result, ECCLA was established in 2013 as an independent 501(c)(3) nonprofit, and in 2014 launched formally as a membership association.
 Today, ECCLA’s mission is to improve access to quality services and supports for young children by developing a strong statewide network of Early Childhood Council leaders and key stakeholders.

-As a membership association, ECCLA supports Council members by providing technical assistance and capacity building, implementing shared measurement for collective impact, advocating for policies affecting early childhood issues, leveraging statewide partnerships, and serving as the voice for Colorado’s 34 Early Childhood Councils.
-Councils work in communities across Colorado to collaborate with local partners, and coordinate programs and services for young children and their families.
+As a membership association, ECCLA supports Councils by providing technical assistance and capacity building, implementing shared measurement for collective impact, advocating for policies affecting early childhood issues, leveraging statewide partnerships, and serving as the voice for Colorado’s 34 Early Childhood Councils.
+Councils work in communities across Colorado to collaborate with local partners and align programs and services for young children and their families.